behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 - The right to restrict use and disclosure of sensitive information, and request limitations on our use and disclosure of your sensitive Personal Data.
 - The right to exercise any of the above rights without facing discriminatory treatment.

-If you or an authorized agent wishes to exercise these rights, please contact us via our contact form or via email at legal@edgeiq.com.
+If you or an authorized agent wishes to exercise these rights, please contact us via our contact form or via email at legal@behavure.ai.
 You may be required to provide additional information to verify your identity.

 If you submit a request to exercise your rights and disagree with our response, you may appeal the decision as allowed under applicable law by replying to our response.